-One out of every three bites of your food depends on a pollinator, so rolling out the welcome mat and ringing the dinner bell for pollinators by planting varieties they’ll love is just plain smart.
-Plus, watching butterflies, hummingbirds, and bees enjoying the garden as much as you do is one of the many joys of life in the garden.
+One out of every three bites of your food depends on a pollinator.
+So rolling out the welcome mat and ringing the dinner bell for pollinators by planting varieties they'll love is smart.
+Plus, watching butterflies, hummingbirds, and bees enjoying the garden is one of the many joys of life in the garden.

-Whether you’re starting from scratch or playing catch up in an existing garden, we’ve got do-it-now advice and recommendations for what to plant to attract specific pollinators.
-Here are our top tips and favorite plants for attracting hummingbirds, butterflies, and bees, and then keeping them happy in your garden.
+Whether you're starting from scratch or playing catch up in an existing garden.
+We've got do-it-now advice and recommendations for what to plant to attract specific pollinators.
+Here are our top tips and favorite plants for attracting hummingbirds, butterflies, and bees.
+Then keeping them happy in your garden.

 Plant lots of them.
 Make sure there are at least 3x3' feet of each plant species.
 These can be planted together or in other areas of the garden.

-Composite flowers (clusters of many small flowers called florets, each of which is a full flower) such as coreopsis, sunflowers, asters, yarrow, etc are little pollen factories and are a sure way to make butterflies and bees happy.
+Composite flowers (clusters of many small flowers called florets, each of which is a full flower).
+Try coreopsis, sunflowers, asters, yarrow, etc. These are little pollen factories and are a sure way to make butterflies and bees happy.

 Provide shelter by letting your yard get a little wild.
-Allow a hedge to grow untrimmed, leave a section of lawn unmowed, pile up grass cutting in a sunny spot, and create a nesting habitat by leaving some soil bare for ground-nesting bees.
+Allow a hedge to grow untrimmed and leave a section of lawn unmowed.
+Pile up grass cutting in a sunny spo.
+Then create a nesting habitat by leaving some soil bare for ground-nesting bees.

 Many pollinators are looking for clean sources of water from early spring until fall.
 Offer a bee watering station with a shallow bowl that's filled with rocks and water.
 This will allow bees and butterflies to easily access water.
 Just be sure to clean it often.